pdcherry/cherry-cv-public/Patrick-Cherry-resume.html.md

 - Boosted *NGS Core* genotyping success by 45% using DoE experimentation, data-driven decision-making, and teaching; Guided demanding and diverse internal customers on complex NGS experiments
 - Built and disseminated `Rmarkdown` notebook for autonomous NGS data exploration
-- Coded build and QC experiments using Zymergen's `Drawbridge` alembic API Python library to LIMS
+- Coded plasmid and strain build and QC experiments using Zymergen's alembic Python API to LIMS database
 - Rendered strain build and plasmid build reports from LIMS `SQL` database in `MySQL` Workbench